linkwarden/linkwarden/README.md

 Any [donation’s](https://opencollective.com/linkwarden) are highly appreciated. <3

-Here are the other ways to support this project:
+Here are the other ways to support/cheer this project:

 - Starring this repo.
 - Joining us on Discord.